 Adding OFFSET to XNPV and XIRR

-We can change the XNPV and XIRR formulas to make them more dynamic using the OFFSET function.
+We can change to the XNPV and XIRR formulas to make more dynamic formulas using the OFFSET function.

 - PMT formula for calculating debt payment amount: =PMT(interest rate, number of terms, present value)

 - IPMT formula for calculating interest payment: =IPMT(interest rate, period, number of terms, present value)

 - XNPV formula for finding the net present value: =XNPV(discount rate, free cash flows, dates)

 - XIRR formula for finding the internal rate of return: =XIRR(free cash flows, dates)